 - Occasionally men have commitments which make it necessary to miss Formal Dinner (such as late lectures or sport).
 In that case late dinners are available.

-- Each man in College is given a single room with a bed, desk, chair, bookshelf and wardrobe.
-At the end of each year a room draw is held.
+- At the end of each year a room draw is held.
 Present men bid for available rooms for the following year, on the basis of their room points, which are accumulated on the basis of seniority and participation in College activities.